-

 If the missed dose will be done more than 48 hours before the next regularly scheduled dose, then administer as soon as possible.
 If less than 48 hours before the next regularly scheduled dose, you may wait and resume on your regularly scheduled day.
 If you miss more than 2 doses, talk with your provider about possibly resuming at a lower dose to lower the chance of side effects.

 GLP-1 weight loss medications don’t take the weight off by themselves – they help control your appetite so you can eat a lower calorie food plan without feeling hungry.
 However, if you don’t eat a healthy diet and get regular physical activity, a lot of the weight lost will be muscle.
 For this reason, it is important to review your eating plan and physical activity plan with your CNC staff.
-Further, we recommend monitoring body composition on our seca medical body composition analyzer so we can track your fat vs. lean loss.
+Further, we recommend monitoring body composition on our SECA medical body composition analyzer so we can track your fat vs. lean loss.

 - Avoid eating out the first couple days after your first shot at each new dose..